vaultys/vaultysid/README.md

 The object is handling basic operations (signature, encryption, verification etc...).
 However if you want to interact with other Vaultys IDs in your Web of Trust, there is a special IdManager for you that is handling this as well as storage.
 Available now:
-- MemoryStorge: to use a hashmap as backend (in the property _raw)
+- MemoryStorage: to use a hashmap as backend (in the property _raw)
 - LocalStorage: to use Browser LocalStorage as backend.

 More to come...